Citizen's Police Academy

 –Dan Smith (Retired Small Business Owner)

-You can apply online to become a participant in our next class.
-The 2016 Class is full.
-We are no longer accepting applications.
-Thank you for your interest.
-Watch for the posting for the 2017 class!
+You can apply to become a participant in our next class.
+Watch for the information regarding our 2017 class!

 Contact Greg Oberlin, 574-372-9534 ext.
 369, with any further questions.